redhat-openstack/infrared/docs/source/tripleo-undercloud.rst

     will skip `installation <tripleo-undercloud.html#Setup an Undercloud>`_ stage because ``--version`` is missing.

+To rename overcloud image during upload to glance:

+  infrared tripleo-undercloud --overcloud-image-name overcloud-image-name

+.. note:: By default, overcloud-full is used

 When using RDO (or for OSP 7), ``rpm`` strategy in unavailable.
 Use ``import`` with ``--images-url`` to download overcloud images from web::